ychnlgy/StandardC/doc/List.md

 It also supports negative indexing:
 ```i = -1``` means the back of the list,
 ```i = -2``` means the second last item, etc.

-**You should not track this pointer with the local memory scope under normal circumstances.**

 ## List.set(_this_, _i_, _ptr_)
 ```c